We’re well into October 2018 already, so here’s my financial and personal overview of September!

 In September I also signed the paperwork at the notary to refinance my apartment.
 I went there, signed on the dotted line, walked out.
 A day later, more than 26,000 euros arrived in my bank account.
 I immediately put that money to work according to my investment strategy of investing 50% in low cost index tracking ETFs and 50% in cash to save for a real estate investment.

 September was the first full month of running Fire The Boss and I like it a lot.
 I published 10 blog posts, on a regular schedule of twice a week on Monday and Thursday.
-On my first blog I used to publish three times per week (Mon/Wed/Fri) but I like the slightly lower frequency as it gives me more time.
+On my first blog I used to publish three times per week (Mon/Wed/Fri) but I like the slightly lower frequency as it gives me more time to write.

 Because I have more time, my articles are a little more in depth than they were on my old site.
 The average word count of articles on Fire The Boss is slightly over 1,400.
 Back over at Ontsladebaas it is 450.
 Now I know word count is not an important measure by itself, but still.
 This post will definitely bring the word count down 😉.